shivaani8/data_ai_fall_2026/module_2/assignment_3.md

 ### Step Five: Create Charts & Build a Dashboard

-- [ ] For each pivot table, create a chart next to it that visually represents the data.
+- [x ] For each pivot table, create a chart next to it that visually represents the data.
 It is up to you to decide what chart will convey the data the best.
-- [ ] Review the Annual Report again and make a list of what was reported last year that you will need to report on this year.
+- [x ] Review the Annual Report again and make a list of what was reported last year that you will need to report on this year.
-- [ ] Add another tab “Dashboard” and copy & paste the charts you have made in the Dashboard tab.
+- [x ] Add another tab “Dashboard” and copy & paste the charts you have made in the Dashboard tab.

 Videos: [Create a Scorecard](https://www.loom.com/share/8d630ef049494b209de63a2e36a42e78)